grpc/proposal/A14-channelz.md

 channel 1, its key could be "1-2".
 This would allow fast lookup, and allow validation that the node requested was actually the one returned.
 The pain point for this scheme is that it is more complicated to implement for not much benefit.
-There is a minor downside too: it means entities can’t be reparented if the implementation ever wanted to.
-No known implementations do this, but it isn’t forbidden.
+There is a minor downside too: it means entities can't be reparented if the implementation ever wanted to.
+No known implementations do this, but it isn't forbidden.
 Specifying the full hierarchy in the key would give rise to errors about the channel not being found.

 [message ref structure]: A14/1.svg "Message Reference Structure"